 They're living legends.
 Pieces of history.
 Your heritage.
 They've witnessed centuries of change and been part of our landscape for generations.
-They're also vital havens for wildlife and important carbon stores.
+They're also vital havens for wildlife and important carbon stores, bringing health and wellbeing benefits for people and nature alike.
 But our oldest and most valuable trees are also vulnerable.

 Right now, most ancient trees have no real legal protection in the UK.
 Many face a range of threats.

 - In the last 150 years, 50% of large trees have been lost from parts of Eastern England.

 - Three quarters of ancient trees are found outside of legally protected wildlife sites.

 - Local communities across the UK are having to take drastic measures to save important trees in their communities.
 Not every campaign succeeds.